martinmaeland/Robot_Simulator/README.md

 # Robot Simulator
-This code will simulate robot from dh-table.
+This code will simulate robot from DH-table.

+Does work with python 3.8.

-## TODO:
+## TODO
-- Improve sleekness of creating robot instance
+- Improve sleekness of creating a robot instance
 - Create inverse-kinematics function
+-

+## Roadmap
+.
+Take DH-table input, calculate all t_n matrices and T matrix.
+.
+Plot all joints and links based on inital values.
+.
+Calculate inverse-kinematics.
+.
+Input point-cloud and calculate robot trajectory.
+.
+Animate robot.

+## Status
+Able to plot robot from DH-table, with given initial values.

-## Creating a robot
+## Creating a robot example

 ```python
 from library.robot import Robot